MTocci1/Game-Design-1-Work/GameProg1/Timber/README.md

 - Updated all the graphics to fit a new theme/setting, Greece.
 - Added all new sounds.
 - Changed the font.
+- Ensure the game will fill the screen regardless of native resolution.
 - Added a middle position that the player can occupy and chop.
 Pillar pieces can also fall in the middle
 - Altered the ambient object behavior.
 The goose and two clouds now move diagonally.
 All of the clouds will now spawn at the same height every time, instead of random.
 - Added dynamic difficulty.
 The pillar pieces will spawn less frequently the more the player dies under 10 seconds.
 The pillar pieces will spawn more frequently the